 Homeowner Help: When an AC Stops Blowing Cold Air

-There is never a worse time for your AC to quit working than in the middle of a hot Illinois summer.
+There is never a worse time for your AC to quit working than in the middle of a sweltering Illinois summer.
 It might even sound like your air conditioner is working, but you find that it is doing something very wrong.
-One problem that can happen is when an air conditioner starts blowing hot air.
+One problem that can happen is when an air conditioner starts blowing warm air.

 If you find your AC is not blowing out cold or cool air anymore, you will need to act quickly as your house is surely heating up.
 But there is some good news.
 This situation doesn’t always mean your cooling system is completely broken.
 And not only that, there may be some DIY troubleshooting work you can do yourself to fix the problem!

 While you can go right to the phone and call a licensed air conditioner repair professional like our team at Maximum Heating & Air in Aurora, there are several reasons not to do that right away.
 Instead, by taking a bit of time, you can possibly find the source of the air conditioner problem and resolve it yourself.

 We receive calls all the time from people across Aurora quite upset to find out their heating and cooling system has broken down.
 We handle all sorts of air conditioning repair work.
 Sometimes when we show up to fix their air conditioner, we discover that the problem was minor enough that the homeowner may have been able to fix it themselves.
 While we appreciate you trusting us with your home’s AC service, we are also happy to provide you with the information to help you handle minor issues on your own, when possible.